 Done consistently, reassuring repairs will rewire each other’s brains to feel more secure, and over time, react less.
 As a result of each repair, connection is strengthened, and trust gets deepened.
 This means less triggering and more shared happiness.

 You can learn Relationship CPR in detail in my book Five-Minute Relationship Repair.
-Gathered from decades of working with couples in my intensive marriage retreats — this book helps you quickly catch, pause and repair upsets before they lead to major disconnects.
+Gathered from decades of working with couples in my intensive retreats — this book helps you quickly catch, pause and repair upsets before they lead to major disconnects.